John Marston (playwright): Blackfriars

 Outside of these tensions, Marston's career continued to prosper.
 In 1603, he became a shareholder in the Children of Blackfriars company, at that time known for steadily pushing the allowable limits of personal satire, violence, and lewdness on stage.
 He wrote and produced two plays with the company.
 The first was The Malcontent in 1603; this satiric tragicomedy is Marston's most famous play.
 This work was originally written for the children at Blackfriars, and was later taken over (perhaps stolen) by the Kings' Men at the Globe, with additions by John Webster and (perhaps) Marston himself.

 George Chapman: co-author (with Marston and Jonson) of Eastward Ho!

 Marston's second play for the Blackfriars children was The Dutch Courtesan, a satire on lust and hypocrisy, in 1604–5.
 In 1605, he worked with George Chapman and Ben Jonson on Eastward Ho, a satire of popular taste and the vain imaginings of wealth to be found in Virginia.
 Chapman and Jonson were arrested for, according to Jonson, a few clauses that offended the Scots, but Marston escaped any imprisonment.
 The actual cause of arrest and details of the brief detainment are not certainly known; in the event, charges were dropped.

 In 1606, Marston seems to have offended and then soothed King James.
-First, in Parasitaster, or, The Fawn, he satirized the king specifically.
+First, in Parasitaster, or, The Fawn, he satirised the king specifically.
 However, in the summer of that year, he put on a production of The Dutch Courtesan for the King of Denmark's visit, with a Latin verse on King James that was presented by hand to the king.
 Finally, in 1607, he wrote The Entertainment at Ashby, a masque for the Earl of Huntingdon.
 At that point, he stopped his dramatic career altogether, selling his shares in the company of Blackfriars.
 His departure from the literary scene may have been because of another play, now lost, which offended the king.
 It seems that the French ambassador complained to King James about the disrespectful treatment of the French court in plays by Chapman performed at Blackfriars.
 To strengthen his case he added that another play had been performed in which James himself was depicted drunk.
 Incensed, James suspended performances at Blackfriars and had Marston imprisoned.
 This suggests that he was the author of the offending play.